-Anime Studio Pro 6 review
+Anime Studio Pro 6 full review

 Anime Studio Pro 6 is a professional animation tool that can create broadcast-quality animations complete with visual effects.
 Available in two versions, Debut and Pro (we’re reviewing the Pro version here), it offers a low-cost entry to the world of animation and a useful alternative to Flash for creating animation.

 Smith Micro touts its software as being ideal for designers and artists who’ve never dipped their toes into animation.
 This is underpinned by Anime Studio’s support for importing both Photoshop and Illustrator native files.
 However, a lot of work can be done inside the software itself, with a full suite of vector-based drawing tools.

 These tools work a lot like those found in Flash but behave sufficiently differently to Adobe’s system to have you scratching your head at first; after a short learning curve you’ll be drawing simple characters and props with ease, though.
 The basic tools include a Freehand Pencil tool, an Auto-Curve Bezier Point tool and a Primitive Shapes tool.
 There’s also a series of tools to quickly bend and twist your artwork intuitively.
 Adding perspective is a simple case of choosing the Perspective Points tool, clicking and dragging.

 Similarly Anime Studio offers a range of options for shearing, bending and adding random displacement into your artwork.
 Although the tools may initially appear simplistic (and you won’t have the same degree of control as in Illustrator or Photoshop), once you’ve mastered the toolset it’s possible to create sophisticated art quickly.

 You don’t need to master the drawing tools straightaway, however, as Smith Micro has included a range of pre-built assets, including its characters Jace, Thorn, and Thunder (a horse).
 These are useful for seeing how the bone system works – more on that later.